mcfrr3/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+``useRouteMatch is used to have access to the location of the current page (url) and match certain components to create dynamic routes based on given data (ex. localhost:5001/friends/1)``
 1. How would you explain form validation to someone who has never programmed before?
+``Form validation allows checks to be made against data being passed in form inputs before accepting the data.
+This is done to make sure that the data being taken in adheres to what is expected as well as to prevent malicious content or code from affecting any databases.``
 1. In 1-2 sentences, define end to end testing.
+``End-to-end testing is used to test all aspects of the front end from making sure that certain content appears on a page to making sure certain pages are accessible as well as being able to test the functionality of interactive aspects of a form``

 ## Instructions